Embedding Training into Your Apps: A Practical Guide

 - Embed short, contextual help directly into workflows.
 Small wins matter more than a big course.

-- Use AI for personalisation, not for policy decisions.
+- Use AI for personalisation, not policy decisions.
 Track dismissals and retire noisy prompts.

 - Pair embedded training with simple automation to nudge behaviour at the right time.

-- Measure both exposure and task performance.
+- Measure exposure and task performance.
 Use pilots and A/B tests before broad rollout.

 - Give content a clear owner so guidance stays accurate as the product changes.

-If we strip the jargon, embedding training is about putting the right hint in the right place at the right time.
+Strip the jargon away and embedded training is just putting the right hint in the right place at the right time.

-Do that, and adoption stops being a hope and starts being a predictable outcome.
+Do that, and adoption stops being a hope and becomes something you can actually measure.